Nikoheld/blueprint_doorbell/README.md

 # Hackclub Blueprint Doorbell

+I wanted to replace my old doorbell that sometimes doesn't even work anymore with a smart doorbell that can connect to homeassistant via an esp32 without spending a fortune.

 The main idea was not having to spend that much money on a brand Doorbell and get my first real experience in creating a PCB that runs completly local!
+The doorbell runs on 230v that are convertet to 5v.
 Ofcourse the quality won't be the same as for example a reolink or ring doorbell but that's not the point of this project.

 JLCPCB:
 <img width="1532" height="527" alt="image" src="https://github.com/user-attachments/assets/b6e4d67e-67f1-4b9d-a5ac-4eaec3686217" />